Skip Navigation

 PGY1 Residency: Advent Health Orlando

 About Dr. Pruitt: Dr. Pruitt joined the Emergency Medicine Pharmacy Team as a Clinical Pharmacy Coordinator in 2023.
 He started his career at Augusta University Medical Center where he helped start clinical pharmacy services in the emergency department.
 He later transitioned to the Medical University of South Carolina, where he served as an Emergency Medicine clinical pharmacy specialist and adjunct faculty member.
 His professional interests include advanced cardiac life support, advanced hemodynamics in the critically ill, anticoagulation in the critically ill, and educating through his pharmacy podcast Pharm So Hard.
-Dr. Pruitt has won numerous awards including Pharmacist of Year in 2019 at Grady Memorial Hospital, Society of Academic Emergency Medicine (SAEM) Talent Show, MUSC College of Pharmacy Excellence in Diversity Award, Presbyterian College School of Pharmacy Alumni of the Year, and MUSC Emergency Medicine Pharm to Table Award in 2021 and 2022.
+Dr. Pruitt has won numerous awards including Pharmacist of Year in 2019 at Grady Memorial Hospital, Society of Academic Emergency Medicine (SAEM) Talent Show, MUSC College of Pharmacy Excellence in Diversity Award, Presbyterian College School of Pharmacy Alumni of the Year and MUSC Emergency Medicine Pharm to Table Award in 2021 and 2022.
 In 2023, Dr. Pruitt was awarded the ACCP EM PRN New Clinical Practitioner Award and obtained Board Certification Emergency Medicine Pharmacist credential.
+He is the Founding Executive Director and 2025–2026 President of the Society of Emergency Medicine Pharmacists (SEMP), the Founder of the Emergency Medicine Pharmacotherapy with Resuscitation (EMPoweRx) Conference and the Founding Publisher of the Journal of Acute Care Pharmacotherapy (JACP).

 Taylor Cason, PharmD, CPP, BCPS, BECMP